Why Thomas Struth is One of the Most Influential European Post-War Photographers

 The Exhibition Sections

-The entire exhibition will be presented in chronological order, so the audience will be able to track down Struth’s stylistic development and thematic interests.
+The entire exhibition at the Guggenheim in Bilbao will be presented in chronological order, so the audience will be able to track down Struth’s stylistic development and thematic interests.
 The first gallery (Gallery 205) will encompass the photographer’s early works made with a 35-mm camera while he was a student at the Staatliche Kunstakademie Düsseldorf in 1973–1980, the cityscapes of this city along with the ones taken in New York and Hamburg, all part of the series Unconscious Places.

 On display in this gallery, the audience will also be able to the Family Portraits that Struth started producing in the early 1980s.
 Initially, this series were launched in a collaboration with a psychoanalyst friend from Düsseldorf, Ingo Hartmann, who asked his patients to bring pictures of their families as part of their therapy.
 The two men made a selection of sixty images, which were then reproduced, enlarged and presented by Struth as black-and-white prints; this visual research was the basis for his series of family portraits.